All About Matcha

 A solution?
 Matcha.

-Caffeine levels between coffee and matcha are not only different, but the way the body processes both beverages is important to consider, especially if you are one to have a sensitivity to caffeine.
-With some variation, a typical cup of coffee contains around 100-140mg of caffeine while matcha contains around 70 mg.
+Caffeine levels between coffee and matcha are different, and the way the body processes both beverages is important to consider, especially if you are sensitive to caffeine.
+With some variation, a typical cup of coffee contains about 100-140 mg of caffeine, while matcha contains about 70 mg.

-Coffee releases caffeine rapidly to increase alertness and focus.
+Coffee releases caffeine rapidly, increasing alertness and focus.
 This surge in energy can cause an adrenaline spike and affect glucose levels, leading to fatigue later in the day once the caffeine wears off.

 Matcha, however, creates a steadier, lasting caffeine high.
 It’s released much slower which prevents the “afternoon slump” and keeps you feeling alert for longer, without the intense side effects.